moveable-ch/bikeable-frontend/README.md

 ## Backend
 We have not yet made our backend code public.
 Please contact us if you'd like to get access to the repository and/or the API documentation.
 We are also open to other uses of our API, let us know what you plan to do with our data.

+If you want to work on the frontent without running your own backend, you can add `"proxy": "https://backend.bikeable.ch",` to `package.json` to use the production backend.

 ## Contributors
 - [diluno](//github.com/diluno)
 - [LucNaterop](//github.com/lucNaterop)